 Probably the most popular sport in Wiltshire is football, with many dedicated fans cheering on Swindon Town FC from the stands at the County Ground, just off the world-famous Magic Roundabout in Swindon.
-Dating back to 1879, when they started life as Swindon AFC, this League Two club has a loyal fanbase and games attract a good family atmosphere.
+Dating back to 1879, when they started life as Swindon AFC, this League One club has a loyal fanbase and games attract a good family atmosphere.

 A different form of racing is available at Castle Combe Circuit, near the picturesque village of the same name.
 Here you will find car and motorbike racing and can even have a go yourself with a range of driving and passenger experiences on offer.